Tuesday, September 21, 2010

 I was remarking the other day at how different the two kids are.
 The boy, before he discovered the mind numbing vegetation of video games, did not like to be alone and always wanted someone to play with.
 This usually fell on Mrs. Narrator and I. It is not a bad thing at all and ultimately it brought us closer together.
 Izzy, on the other hand, could not care less if she were the last little girl on the planet.
 She carries most of her friends with her everywhere she goes.

-name but honestly, there are too many of them.
+She has a massive invisible friend network that I had wanted to name but honestly, there are too many of them.
 Believe me when I say if they were real physical things, we would need a much bigger house.
 She interacts with them on a level that most kids don't reach with their real friends.

 I am told that I was much the same way when I was her age so I'm not surprised she carries on the way she does.
 I can remember making up silly little songs that became silly little operas, that developed into silly little arguments with the lighting crews and actors who wouldn't follow direction.
 Izzy's world tends to be a little more political with a good deal more shouting than I remember from my own life.
 And Izzy is absolutely in charge and rules her world with an iron hand.
 She is always threatening someone with punishment or time in their room.